 How might we foster knowledge exchange and problem-solving between value chain actors?

-In late 2016, the Global Alliance for Improved Nutrition (GAIN) convened a global consortium of public and private actors working to address the complex challenge of post harvest loss of nutritious food.
-This coalition, the Post Harvest Loss Alliance for Nutrition (PLAN), aims to coordinate action within and across value chains in low-income countries to more effectively reduce PHL and increase the availability of affordable, nutritious, and diversified foods.
-Recognizing that knowledge exchange and collaboration are vital to the success of PLAN, GAIN invited GKI to serve as the Knowledge Management Partner for the PLAN network.
+In 2016, the Global Alliance for Improved Nutrition (GAIN) convened a global consortium of public and private actors working to address post-harvest loss of nutritious food.
+This coalition, called the Postharvest Loss Alliance for Nutrition (PLAN), aims to coordinate action within and across value chains in low-income countries to more effectively reduce PHL and increase the availability and affordability of nutritious foods, like fresh fruits and vegetables, pulses, and lean animal proteins.
+Recognizing that knowledge exchange and collaboration are vital to the success of PLAN, GAIN invited GKI to serve as the Knowledge Management Partner for the global PLAN network.
 As the Knowledge Management Partner, GKI works closely with GAIN and PLAN members to organize activities that foster relationship-building, knowledge-sharing, and collaboration across the network.

-In Nigeria, GKI designed a knowledge management strategy and created an online meeting place, or platform, which together serve as the foundations for knowledge-sharing activities.
-Over the course of 2017, the online platform emerged as a central hub of the PLAN Network—a place where members can share knowledge about global best practices in handling, processing, and cold storage for food; develop new relationships with members working in different areas of the value chain or in different countries; and stay up to date on the latest information pertaining to PHL.
-GKI also leads more targeted knowledge-sharing activities based on specific queries raised by PLAN members.
-For example, GKI facilitates learning webinars and compiles learning briefs that draw on the expertise of PLAN members and external experts in leading agricultural organizations such as the United States Department of Agriculture, the Postharvest Education Foundation, the Global Cold Chain Alliance, and the Standards Organization of Nigeria.
+In 2017, GKI helped roll out PLAN by building its knowledge management strategy and online platform, which together serve as the foundations for knowledge-sharing activities.
+Over the course of the year, GKI also lead more targeted knowledge-sharing activities for PLAN members in PLAN’s first implementation country: Nigeria.
+Based on specific queries, GKI facilitated learning webinars and compiled learning briefs that draw on the expertise of PLAN’s global members and external experts from leading agricultural organizations such as the United States Department of Agriculture, the Postharvest Education Foundation, the Global Cold Chain Alliance, and the Standards Organization of Nigeria.

 Results / Outcomes